trisys3/koa-resource-react/README.md

 Actions are the guts of `koa-resource-react`.
 They control how each resource works, and what happens when certain things change.
 They use the pattern of CRUD, Create-Read-Update-Delete.

-Usually, you add event listeners, as props, to add the actions, and then call them with something like `refs`.
+With syncing, these functions are automatically called whenever the props change.
+You can also add `onAction` or `onGet`, `onSet`, etc. as event listener props to add the actions, and then call them with something like `refs`.
 You generally only need listener props on the server, as the actions get called when the server gets a request with a certain method, using the table below.
 You may need event listeners, refs, or both on the client.

 ### Action <=> Method